 Mosquitoes and ticks – little pests carry big risks, Got Nature?

 Purdue University Department of Entomology

 Having raccoon, groundhog, or other bothersome wildlife problems?
-Thinking about setting traps to catch these vermin?
-There is much to consider when using traps, please take a look at the latest pub before setting any box traps around your property.
+Thinking about setting traps to catch these animals?
+There is much to consider when using traps.
+Take a look at the latest publication for best results.